batuhangonenc/solutions-for-cs/README.md

 - delete_at ( int pos ), removes the node in position from circular linked list.

-- insert ( int pos, node* new_head ), links the node in position to new_head and links the last element of new circular or normal linked list to the next element of the node in position.
+- insert ( node* new_head, int pos ), links the node in position to new_head and links the last element of new circular or normal linked list to the next element of the node in position.